Tomb of Orcus: Orcus II

 The Tomb of Orcus II (sometimes distinguished as the Tomb of Orcus) was constructed around 325 BC.
 Its entrance is guarded by paintings of "Charun" (Charon), the keeper of the underworld, and a cyclops (possibly Polyphemus or Geryon).
 When the tomb was originally discovered, the cyclops was mistaken for the Roman god of the underworld, Orcus (hence the tomb's name).

 The back wall depicts a funeral procession overseen by "Aita" (Hades), the Etruscan god of the underworld, and his wife "Phersipnei" (Persephone).
 The left wall is believed to depict Agamemnon, Tiresias, and Ajax in the underworld.

 "These" (Theseus) and the Etruscan equivalent of Pirithous are seated at a table on the right wall, playing a board game, where they are threatened by the Etruscan demon "Tuchulcha", who is pictured with pointed ears, a hairy face, and a hooked beak, wielding snakes in his hands.
 The tomb is unique in that it bears the only known historical portrayal of this demon.

 Inscription

 An inscription in the foundation of the tomb reads as follows:

-LARΘIALE HVLΧNIESI MARCESIC CALIAΘESI MVNSLE NACNVAIASI ΘAMCE LE…

 This has come to be understood as:

-Larthiale Hulchniesi Marcesi Caliathesi munisule nacnvaiasi thamuce Le…
+Larthiale Hulchniesi Marcesi-c Caliathesi munisule nacnvaiasi thamuce Le…

 The names "Larthiale Hulchniesi" and "Marcesi[c] Caliathesi" are in the dative case, and thus mean "for/to Larth Hulchnie" and "for/to Marce *Caliathe" respectively; "nacnvaiasi" is also dative, from the Etruscan noun nacnvaia, "those who come next" (i.e., posterity); the noun "mun[i]s[u]le" refers to any underground monument (and not exclusively to tombs); the verb "tham[u]ce" means "established"; the final "Le…" is the Etruscan letters LE clipped off, though a portion of the next letter is visible, sometimes interpreted as an "i"; the entire name "Leive" has been suggested.